MiningMarsh/steamos-extensions/README.md

 ## How it Works

-`steamos-extension-loader` and `steamos-extension-loader-installer` have two purposes:
+`steamos-extension-loader.service` and `steamos-extension-loader-installer.service` have two purposes:

 1. They make sure that system updates do not uninstall their services and supporting files.
-2. They install a boot service that loads any other installed extensions by making sure the appropriate unit files are enabled and running.
+2. They install themselves as a boot service that loads any other installed extensions by making sure the appropriate unit files are enabled and running.

 ### Persistence

-`steamos-extension-loader-installer` maintains its persistence in a fairly straightforward way.
+`steamos-extension-loader-installer.service` maintains its persistence in a fairly straightforward way.
 First, it checks `/etc/steamos-extension-loader`, `/etc/systemd/system/steamos-extension-loader.service` and `/etc/atomic-update.d/steamos-extension-loader.conf`, ensuring they have identical checksums to the files packaged in the extension.
-If they don't exist or have mismatching checksums, it copies the files it bundles into those locations.
+If they don't exist or have mismatching checksums, it copies the bundled file into those locations.

-Secondly, `steamos-extension-loader-installer` enables and runs the `steamos-extension-loader.service` unit if it is not already enabled and active.
+Secondly, `steamos-extension-loader-installer.service` enables and runs the `steamos-extension-loader.service` unit if it is not already enabled and active.

 `steamos-extension-loader.service`, among other things, will start and enable `steamos-extension-loader-installer.service` and `systemd-sysext.service`, thus ensuring that `steamos-extension-loader.raw` updates get copied up into `/etc`.